opengsn/gsn/README.md

 Notes

-- The app was modified to give initial 10000 META for every account.
+- The MetaCoin app was modified to give initial 10000 META for every account.
+- It prompts you whether to use MetaMask account or "ephemeral" private key, saved as browser cookie.
 - Once you enter an amount and hit "transfer", a metamask "SIGN" dialog would appear.
 - After successful transaction, the amount of META tokens left is updated, to signify the transaction succeeded.
-- Restarting the `restart-relay.sh` script will kill ganache, so you must run `truffle migrate && truffle test` again in the `webpack-box project`, to re-deploy the MetaCoin, and fund it with initial ether (remember: it's the contract that pays for transactions, not the webapp!)
+- Restarting the `restart-relay.sh` script will kill ganache, so you must run `truffle migrate && truffle test` again in the `webpack-box project`, to re-deploy the MetaCoin, and fund it with initial ether (remember: it's the contract that pays for transactions, not the calling webapp!)
 - MetaMask gets confused after node restart, so switch to another network (e.g. mainnet) and back to localhost.